- Published on

 The world of brain-boosting supplements, often called nootropics, is vast and varied.
 Here are some of the most commonly researched and discussed categories:

 - Herbal Extracts: Some herbs, such as Bacopa monnieri and Ginkgo biloba, have been traditionally used to support cognitive function and memory.
+Some clinical trials suggest modest benefits for memory and processing speed.

 The Science Behind the Claims